 I can confidently explain the reasons why particular aspects of a historical event, development, society or person were of particular significance.
-I can introduce a hierarchy period studied and events taking place in other periods or locations, or note how effects of events could be similar.

 I can introduce a hierarchy of importance and explain while some aspects continue to be relevant, others may be dismissed as no longer being relevant and not having long term significance.